awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.md

 **Key ID \(`kid`\)**
 The `kid` is a hint that indicates which key was used to secure the JSON web signature \(JWS\) of the token\.
 **Algorithm \(`alg`\)**
-The `alg` header parameter represents the cryptographic algorithm used to secure the ID token\.
+The `alg` header parameter represents the cryptographic algorithm that is used to secure the ID token\.
 User pools use an RS256 cryptographic algorithm, which is an RSA signature with SHA\-256\.
-For more information on RSA, see [RSA Cryptography](https://tools.ietf.org/html/rfc3447)\.
+For more information on RSA, see [RSA cryptography](https://tools.ietf.org/html/rfc3447)\.
 **Key type \(`kty`\)**
-The `kty` parameter identifies the cryptographic algorithm family used with the key, such as "RSA" in this example\.
+The `kty` parameter identifies the cryptographic algorithm family that is used with the key, such as "RSA" in this example\.
 **RSA exponent \(`e`\)**
 The `e` parameter contains the exponent value for the RSA public key\.
 It is represented as a Base64urlUInt\-encoded value\.
 **RSA modulus \(`n`\)**